Liam-gosnell/Milestonefour/README.md

 I have tested all the forms/links and all buttons on the site.
 Which gives the system a smooth, responive look and feel.
 </p>

+<p>Throughout the process I continually manually tested the frontend,
+by saving my work in Gitpod and running it in Google Chrome.
+I used Chrome Developer Tools to ensure that my site was responsive and functioned in all screen sizes and that my styling was applied appropriately throughout.</p>

+<p>I had several users log in and out of the website using all the functions of the website. </p>

+<p>I have tested the website on:</p>

+* Google Chrome
+* Apple Safari
+* Internet Explorer
+* Mozilla Firefox

+<h4>Devices</h4>

+* Iphone X
+* Iphone 8
+* Iphone 6/7
+* iPad
+* iPad Pro
+* Pixel
+* Pixel 2XL
+* Galaxy Note 3
+* Kindle fire XDH
+* Galaxy s5

 <p>
 For testing the admin interface an admin test account has been created on the deployed version to Heroku.
 The logins are:
 </p>